top of page

 Bio

 I am a PhD Candidate in the University of Saskatchewan's Department of History with a strong background in histories of gender, sexuality, Canada, law, and labour.
-Additionally, as someone invested in an interdisciplinary approach to scholarship, I am well-versed in the areas of family law, religious studies, and art history.
+My work, broadly speaking, explores how the everyday aspects of 20th century Canadian women’s lives like labour, intimate relationships, and social organizations, reflect and impact fundamental legal structures which regulate all Canadians.
+My PhD research focuses on Canadian women’s legal, cultural and social histories, focused on three high profile Supreme Court of Canada divorce cases and their aftermath.
+While I focus on case studies and key individuals in my research, I situate my work within four broad bodies of scholarship: legal history; histories of media studies; social histories of labour and histories of gender & sexuality.
 Raised in the prairies and from a long line of shrewd women, my work seeks to place the remarkable experiences of women in Canada's fly-over-provinces into the transnational context in which they belong.

 Dissertation